Billy Moore (rugby, born 1910)

 Billy Moore (17 February 1910 – 31 March 1976) was a Welsh international dual-code rugby player who played rugby union for Bridgend RFC and rugby league for Rochdale Hornets.
 He was capped only once for Wales under the union code, for a match in the 1933 Home Nations Championship.

+Playing career

+Moore switched codes to rugby league in January 1934, transferring from Bridgend RFC to English club Rochdale Hornets.
+In November 1937, he was transferred to Oldham, where he went on to make over 150 appearances.